American alligators habitat coming to Kansas City Zoo this summer

 KANSAS CITY, Mo.
-(FOX4KC) — The Kansas City Zoo is beginning construction this month for a new American alligator habitat that will be open to the public this summer.
+(WDAF) — The Kansas City Zoo is beginning construction this month for a new American alligator habitat that will be open to the public this summer.

 According to the zoo, the new habitat will be located near the Discovery Barn and Bill Goats Gruff Yard.